marjiasdk/Personal-Website/README.md

 ## Portfolio Website
 This repository contains the source code for the website https://marjiasiddik.com.
-The website is built using HTML, CSS, JavaScript, React, and Bootstrap.
+The website is built using HTML, CSS, JavaScript and Bootstrap.

 ## Technologies
 The portfolio site is built using the following technologies: